yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/evm/exploring-ethereum/exploring-ethereum.md

 {% hint style="success" %}
 **Tip**: This tutorial teaches you how to build a Substreams from scratch.

-Remember that you can auto-generate your Substreams module by usig the [code-generation tools](../../../getting-started/evm/emv-first-sql.md).
+Remember that you can auto-generate your Substreams module by using the [code-generation tools](../../../../tutorials/evm.md).
 {% endhint %}

-As you already know, Substreams supports streaming from several blockchains, and every blockchain holds a different data model.
-This is why the data structures used change from one blockchain to the other.
-For example, an Ethereum block is represented by the [`sf.ethereum.type.v2.Block`](https://github.com/streamingfast/firehose-ethereum/blob/develop/proto/sf/ethereum/type/v2/type.proto) Rust struct, while a Near block is represented by [`sf.near.type.v1.Block`](https://github.com/streamingfast/firehose-near/blob/develop/proto/sf/near/type/v1/type.proto).

-## Before You Begin

-Before you start coding, there are several dependencies you must install on your computer.
+The Ethereum block model for Substreams is represented by the [`sf.ethereum.type.v2.Block`](https://github.com/streamingfast/firehose-ethereum/blob/develop/proto/sf/ethereum/type/v2/type.proto) Rust struct.

+Before moving forward, make sure to reference the minimal path within the [Dev Container](https://github.com/streamingfast/substreams-starter).

 ### The GitHub Repository
 The `https://github.com/streamingfast/substreams-explorers` GitHub repository contains all the Substreams Explorers currently available.
 You can simply clone the repository: